google-coral/examples-camera/pygame/README.md

 This folder contains example code using [pygame](https://github.com/pygame/pygame) to obtain camera images and then perform image classification or object detection on the Edge TPU.

+This code works on Linux using a webcam, Raspberry Pi with the Pi Camera, and on the Coral Dev Board using a webcam.
+For the first two, you also need a Coral USB/PCIe/M.2 Accelerator.

 ## Set up your device

 1. First, be sure you have completed the [setup instructions for your Coral